 It’s a nice chill spot to grab a bite and a drink and soak up the Florida sun.
 It’s also a pet friendly hangout.
 There’s live music and activities happening all the time.

 10. Yacht Starship

 **This post was in collaboration with VISIT Florida.
 All thoughts and opinions on the attractions and businesses mentioned are my own and I do not have an ongoing businesss relationship with them.
+This post contains affiliate links.
 (Full Disclosure)